 If Every Mother Were a Saint, Heaven Would Be Full By Now, Part 1.2019 Single-channel HD video and sound, 25:46 min

 If Every Mother Were a Saint, Heaven Would Be Full By Now, Part 1.
-Depending upon who you ask, Veronique d'Entremont comes from a line of women who are either blessed with spiritual gifts, or cursed by bi-polar disorder.
-To understand this family legacy, d’Entremont looks to a multitude of sources, including developmental psychology, Christian Mysticism and Sicilian folk magic.
-Her film explores personal content with a research-based approach that honors the full breadth of her subjects’ humanity.
-Through personal archival video footage, sound recordings and narration, her video crafts a story that proposes a transformation of dominant narratives around suicide and mental illness.
+Depending upon who you ask, veronique d'entremont comes from a line of women who are either blessed with spiritual gifts, or cursed by bi-polar disorder.
+To understand this family legacy, d’entremont looks to a multitude of sources, including developmental psychology, Christian Mysticism and Sicilian folk magic.
+Their film explores personal content with a research-based approach that honors the full breadth of their subjects’ humanity.
+Through personal archival video footage, sound recordings and narration, their video crafts a story that proposes a transformation of dominant narratives around suicide and mental illness.

-Veronique d’Entremont is a multi-disciplinary artist who examines the social and institutional spaces we inhabit, how they shape us and how we can ultimately transform them.
-Through reciprocal studio, pedagogical and spiritual practices, she investigates art as a medium for building empathy, healing from inter-generational trauma and challenging notions of otherness.
-Narrative video and writing offer a framework to understand the devotional sculpture and world-building philosophy that encompasses d’Entremont’s larger project.
-She has been a guest lecturer at UCLA, CalArts and at California Rehabilitation Center, a prison in Norco, CA. D’Entremont’s work has received grants from the Joan Mitchell Foundation, The Ford Foundation, The Los Angeles Department of Cultural Affairs and The California Arts Council.
-Her solo exhibitions include Commonwealth and Council (2013), The Boehm Gallery (2016) and Her Body Became an Antenna, Transmitting The Message of God, a collaboration with Danny Mekonnen at Nothing Special (2020).
+veronique d’entremont is a multi-disciplinary artist who examines the social and institutional spaces we inhabit, how they shape us and how we can ultimately transform them.
+Through reciprocal studio, pedagogical and spiritual practices, they investigate art as a medium for building empathy, healing from inter-generational trauma and challenging notions of otherness.
+Narrative video and writing offer a framework to understand the devotional sculpture and world-building philosophy that encompasses d’entremont’s larger project.
+They have been a guest lecturer at UCLA, CalArts and at California Rehabilitation Center, a prison in Norco, CA. d’entremont’s work has received grants from the Joan Mitchell Foundation, The Ford Foundation, The Los Angeles Department of Cultural Affairs and The California Arts Council.
+Their solo exhibitions include Commonwealth and Council (2013), The Boehm Gallery (2016) and Her Body Became an Antenna, Transmitting The Message of God, a collaboration with Danny Mekonnen at Nothing Special (2020).